 in galleries around DC.

 Carol Anne’s principal teachers have included Kenneth Slowik, Evelyn Elsing, Dennis Parker, Michael Kannen, Greg Sauer, and Diana Ligeti.

 Hye Jung has been teaching piano students in the Washington DC metropolitan area since 1993.
 She holds a Master of Music in Piano Performance and a Professional Studies Certificate in Piano Pedagogy.

 Every year, as an active member of the Northern Virginia Music Teachers Association, Hye prepares her students for both non-competitive and competitive events such as the Sonata Festival, the Piano Concerto Festival, and the Achievement Awards.
-Her students receive superb ratings and win prizes.
+Her students have consistently received superb ratings and have won numerous prizes.

 Hye performed as a piano soloist, chamber musician, and accompanist in numerous concert venues in the U.S., including Kilbourn Hall at Eastman School of Music; Klein Recital Hall at Boyer College of Music and Dance, Temple University; and Ulrich Recital Hall at the University of Maryland.

 She a registered accompanist for the Fairfax County Solo and Ensemble Festival.